8ienx10/GameHub-UN-Project/README.md

 this is a university project

 Game Hub
-This is a simple game hub application that allows users to select and play different games including Tic Tac Toe and Chess.
-The application features a user-friendly interface with options to change game difficulty and toggle between light and dark themes
+Is a simple app that allows users to select and play multiple games including Tic Tac Toe and Chess. the app features a friendly user interface with the ability to change between difficulties: easy, medium, hard and party mode to play with a friend.
+You can switch between dark and light mode for easier navigation.

 Worked on this project:
 Qusay Ikdam Alhami